awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-iam-user.md

 `Fn::GetAtt` returns a value for a specified attribute of this type\.
 The following are the available attributes and sample return values\.

 `Arn`
-Returns the Amazon Resource Name \(ARN\) for the specified AWS::IAM::User resource\.
+Returns the Amazon Resource Name \(Arn\) for the specified AWS::IAM::User resource\.
 For example: `arn:aws:iam::123456789012:user/mystack-myuser-1CCXAFG2H2U4D`\.

 For more information about using `Fn::GetAtt`, see [Fn::GetAtt](intrinsic-function-reference-getatt.md)\.